On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Hardness on Happy Directed Temporal Graphs

-As both cases lead to a contradiction, we conclude that there is no temporal path from~$x$ to~$y$ in~$\mg'$, which proves the claim. \end{claimproof} } { Let~$S\subseteq V(\mg)$ be a vertex set of size at least~$2$, such that~$\mg[S]$ is temporally connected.
+{ Let~$S\subseteq V(\mg)$ be a vertex set of size at least~$2$, such that~$\mg[S]$ is temporally connected.
 Moreover, assume that~$S$ has minimal size among all such vertex sets.
 We show that there is a clique of size~$k$ in~$G$.

 Since there are no two vertices~$x$ and~$y$ for which~$\mg$ contains the arcs~$(x,y)$ and~$(y,x)$, $S$ has size at least 3.
 In the following, we will show that~$S$ contains at least one vertex of~$V_i$ for each~$i\in [1,k]$.
 We do this in two steps.
 Firstly, we show that~$S$ contains~$\alpha$ and~$\omega$.
 Secondly, we show that this implies that~$S$ contains at least one vertex of~$V_i$ for each~$i\in [1,k]$.
 To show the first step, we observe the following.